Robust Tool Use via Fission-GRPO: Learning to Recover from Execution Errors: Experiments

 Crucially, this gain does not come at the expense of fundamental capabilities.
-The One-Shot Success Rate is preserved and even modestly improved by an average of 1.75\%, with notable gains in \textit{Long Context} (+3.5\%) and \textit{Base} (+2.0\%).
-This confirms that our framework effectively equips the model with robust recovery skills while simultaneously enhancing its standard tool-use competence, demonstrating that the fission mechanism provides complementary benefits to both error prevention and error correction.
+The One-Shot Success Rate is preserved and even modestly improved by an average of 1.75\%, confirming that the fission mechanism provides complementary benefits to both error prevention and error correction.